Know before you go! Check out our Waiting Area Webcams.

 - This defense is applicable to parking and photo tickets only.

 - Provide a copy of the complete police report.

-- The police report number (CCN) is not sufficient to adjudicate the ticket.
+- The police customer complaint number (CCN) is not sufficient to adjudicate the ticket.

 Vehicle suddenly experienced mechanical problems which prevented you from moving it.